-The Office of Local Government (OLG) is working closely with the State Emergency Operations Centre and other relevant government agencies to assist local councils to manage COVID-19 in their local communities.
+The Office of Local Government (OLG) is working closely with other State agencies to assist local councils and their communities to recover from the COVID-19 pandemic.

-Any councils requiring assistance should contact their Council Engagement Manager.
+Any councils requiring assistance should contact their OLG Council Engagement Manager in the first instance.

-OLG is also issuing regular Council Updates to provide staff and councillors with relevant information and resources to help manage COVID-19 in their community while continuing to deliver services and infrastructure, where possible.
+OLG is also issuing regular COVID-19 Council Updates to provide staff and councillors with the latest information and developments.

 Council staff and councillors are encouraged to subscribe to these Council Updates by clicking here and ticking ‘council circular’.